pacifics/PassDao/README.md

 - Update Client Of Contractor Managers: In case of upgrade, this will allow updating the contractor managers linked to the Dao.

-- Withdraw function: allows the shareholders to withdraw the board meeting fees sent by the creators of the proposals.
+- Withdraw function: allows the voters to withdraw the board meeting fees sent by the creators of the proposals.

 =